mflova/mflova-vim-config/README.md

 # mflova-vim-config

 Repository used to install and set up vim and my main configuration used.
+The idea is to have this repository whenever you want.
+When local files from the .vim folder are changed, a script will automatically update this repository so that you can push it in github.

 ## Installation

 Just run `./install` from the repository's root directory.
+Do not forget to set its permissions with chmod +x install.
 This will automatically do the following:
 - Install vim-nox and its dependencies
 - Initialize the vimrc file